mmayers12/semmed/README.md

 Column names were extracted from the mysql data dump, and can be prepended onto the data using the above statements.

-## Setting up the python environment.

-Use anaconda with enviornment.yml to run this code.
-After installing anaconda use `conda env create envionment.yml` to install the enviornment.
-Then use `source activate ml` to start the enviornmnet.

 ## Drugcentral Dump